chyla/PhotoApp/README.md

 ## Running the tests

 To run tests from Android Studio please change the working directory value to `$MODULE_DIR$`.
-Please see [Robolectric - Building with Android Studio](http://robolectric.org/getting-started/).
+See [Robolectric - Building with Android Studio](http://robolectric.org/getting-started/) for more info.

 ## Built With